steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Animating-and-Modifying-SVGs.md

 |:-|:-|:-|
 |Stern|``fill``|``$(SColor)``|

-**Description:** An animation control changes its color to the value set by the string output of the connected script parameter. ``$(SColor)``is an additional SVG Parameter, see for details.
+**Description:** An animation control changes its color to the value set by the string output of the connected script parameter. ``$(SColor)``is an additional SVG Parameter, see [Animating SVGs with Additional Parameters](./Animating-SVGs-with-Additional-Parameters.md) for details.

 ### Changing the Rotation of an Object